senseiseun/SearchEngine/README.md

     AUTHOR: returns all results of particular author, but when AUTHOR is preceded by a word then the results are documents that contain that word from that author.<br>
     AND: Returns documents that contain the words before and after the KEYWORD.<br>
     OR: Returns documents that contain either the word before or the one after.<br>
     NOT: Returns all documents that do not contain the particular word.
-Can be compounded with AND or ORs, but had to be the last keyword used in the query.<br>
+Can be compounded with AND or ORs, but had to be the last keyword used in the query and cannot be the only query.<br>
     <br>
     Examples (THESE QUERIES ARE NOT GUARANTEED TO RETURN RESULTS):